bogdanlab/big_summer_2017/README.md

 A = UΣV*

 Columns of U and V are, respectively, left- and right-singular vectors for the corresponding singular values.

-The columns of V (right-singular vectors) are eigenvectors of M*M.
+The columns of V (right-singular vectors) are eigenvectors of M^tM.

-The columns of U (left-singular vectors) are eigenvectors of MM*.
+The columns of U (left-singular vectors) are eigenvectors of MM^t.

-The non-zero elements of Σ (non-zero singular values) are the square roots of the non-zero eigenvalues of M*M or MM*.
+The non-zero elements of Σ (non-zero singular values) are the square roots of the non-zero eigenvalues of M^tM or MM^t.

 We will use the R library "svd" to obtain the singular values (diagonal entries Σ) and the left singular vectors (U).